Jemsire/CC-World-Eater/README.md

 * **Protected blocks blocking progress.** If turtles keep getting stuck on the same blocks, those blocks may be in the `dig_disallow` list.
 Check `hub_files/config.lua` and remove any blocks you want mined (except bedrock, which should always be protected).

-* **Version mismatch between hub and turtles.** The system tracks versions separately for hub and turtles.
-Run `update` from the hub to ensure all systems are synchronized.
+* **Version mismatch between hub and turtles.** The system uses a shared version file (`shared_files/version.lua`).
+Run `update` from the hub to ensure all systems are synchronized to the same version.

 Hopefully that covers a lot of it.
 Again, let me know if you still can't get the thing to work.